AncAinu/code-demo/README.md

 ## Architecture

+The project use MVVM, as it is a nice mix between speed, testability, cleaness and popularity.
+MVC is often messy (but also misunderstood by 90% of developers) and VIPER is too much boilerplate for such a small project.

 ### Dependencies

 The project use cocoapods as a dependency manager, for the purpose of this project, because it is the most used.